ENJOYING A ROMANTIC EVENING WALK IN SHOREHAM-BY-SEA

 This river walk is proving really enjoyable.

-The residents of these riverside flats are definitely having the time of their lives.
+are definitely having the time of their lives.

 Shoreham-by-Sea is a lovely town and offers plenty of sights